Stone Cold Steve Austin: Part-time appearances (2005–2020)

+One-off return to competition and sporadic appearances (2022–present)

 On March 7, 2022, Kevin Owens invited Austin as a special guest on the KO Show at WrestleMania 38 following several promos where Owens disrespected Austin's native Texas, where WrestleMania 38 was scheduled to take place.
 The next day, Austin accepted the invite.
-At the end of WrestleMania 38 Night One, Owens revealed that the invite to talk on the KO Show was a ruse and that he actually wanted to fight Austin.
+At the end of WrestleMania 38 - Night 1, Owens revealed that the invite to talk on the KO show was a ruse and that he actually wanted to fight Austin.
 He challenged Austin to a No Holds Barred match, which Austin accepted, marking his first wrestling match in WWE in over 19 years.
 He would go on to win after hitting Owens with a Stone Cold Stunner.
 After the match, Austin gave another Stone Cold Stunner to Owens and one to Byron Saxton before celebrating with his brother, Kevin.
 The match received positive reviews from critics, with Kevin Pantoja of 411Mania and John Canton of TJR Wrestling giving the match a rating of 3.5/5 and 3/5 stars, respectively.
 Both noted the high entertainment value of Austin's return, aside from the rating of the match itself.
-On Night Two of WrestleMania 38, after Mr. McMahon defeated Pat McAfee in an impromptu match, Austin made another appearance, giving Austin Theory a Stone Cold Stunner.
-He then began drinking beer with McMahon before hitting him with a Stone Cold Stunner, paying homage to how the majority of on-screen interactions between the two have ended.
-Austin then toasted with McAfee but hit him with a Stone Cold Stunner as well.
+On Night 2 of WrestleMania 38, after McMahon defeated Pat McAfee in an impromptu match, Austin made another appearance, giving Austin Theory a Stone Cold Stunner.
+He then began drinking beer with McMahon before hitting him with a one more iconic Stone Cold Stunner, paying homage to how the majority of on-screen interactions between the two have ended for almost 25 years.
+Austin then toasted with McAfee but hit him with a Stone Cold Stunner too.

-Professional wrestling style, persona, and legacy
+On April 20, 2025, at Night 2 of WrestleMania 41, Austin made his first appearance in three years, and crashed an ATV into the barricade.